 - Process + Practice: Please answer a series of questions regarding your creative practice, past residencies, the relevance or impact of the residency from your perspective, as well as future goals.

-Photo: Please upload a high-resolution headshot (to be used for promotion of selected artists).
+- Photo: Please upload a high-resolution headshot (to be used for promotion of selected artists).

 All necessary materials have to be submitted by the application deadline, otherwise, your application will be considered incomplete and will not be eligible for jury review.

 Frequently Asked Questions (FAQ)

 Do I qualify if I have received a previous Artist-in-Residence award?

-When will I find out if I have been awarded a 2021 residency at the Joan Mitchell Center?
+When will I find out if I have been awarded a 2022 residency at the Joan Mitchell Center?

 Can I pick the studio I want?

 No. Studio spaces are assigned based on each artists’ specific needs, including the scale and type of work being made, in relation to the final group of artists selected for each cycle.